Electronic Access Agreement

 “Mobile Payments” means the mobile payment feature available through our Apps which allows you to debit or credit funds from a Funding Source using NFC technology to conduct transactions with Third Parties.
 Mobile Payments does not include mobile payment features that may be offered by Third Parties through our Apps.

-“MyAdvisor Service” means the online Service that allows access to certain features, functionality, content and information, including access to advisors and investment tools.
+“MyAdvisor” means the online platform that allows access to certain features, functionality, content and information, including access to advisors and investment tools.

 “NFC” means near field communication which allows for communication between Devices and other near field communication enabled equipment by touching or bringing them close together to conduct transactions including data exchange and contactless payments.